Core Idea

-A reorganisation (reorg) is the deliberate restructuring of reporting lines, team boundaries, or strategic scope within an organisation.
-Lopp frames reorgs as inevitable in any company that is growing — the question is not whether they will happen, but how well managers and employees navigate them when they do.
+A reorganisation (reorg) is the deliberate restructuring of reporting lines, team boundaries, or strategic scope.
+Lopp frames reorgs as inevitable in any growing company — the question is how well managers and employees navigate them.

 For Managers Initiating a Reorg

-- Know why: A reorg without a clear strategic rationale is a political reorg, not a structural one.
-Political reorgs rarely solve the underlying problem and they burn trust rapidly.
+- Know why: A reorg without clear strategic rationale is a political reorg.
+Political reorgs rarely solve the underlying problem and burn trust rapidly.

 - Minimise scope: Change as few individuals as possible.
-An iterative approach — adjusting what is broken rather than rebuilding the entire org chart — preserves team cohesion and reduces disruption.
+Iterative adjustment preserves team cohesion and reduces disruption better than rebuilding the entire org chart.

-- Communicate early, not last: The rumour mill activates the moment anyone suspects change is coming.
-Leaders who communicate late discover that rumours have already filled the gap — often in the worst possible direction.
+- Communicate early: The rumour mill activates the moment anyone suspects change.
+Leaders who communicate late find rumours have already filled the gap — consistently in the worst direction.
 Transparency beats silence, even when the message is incomplete.

 For Employees Surviving a Reorg

-- Assume good intent, provisionally: Even if the rationale is unclear or politically motivated, acting from assumed malice rarely improves outcomes.
-Extend provisional trust to leadership while gathering more information.
+- Assume good intent, provisionally: Acting from assumed malice rarely improves outcomes.
+Extend provisional trust while gathering more information.

 - Find your anchor: Identify your new manager and begin relationship-building immediately.
-The relationship to your direct manager is the most operationally important in any reorg.
+The direct manager relationship is the most operationally important in any reorg.

-- Rebuild context deliberately: Reorgs destroy context — shared history, working relationships, and team norms.
-Context-Capture becomes especially critical in this period; document what you know so it is not lost in the transition.
+- Rebuild context deliberately: Reorgs destroy shared history, working relationships, and team norms.
+Context-Capture becomes critical — document what you know so it is not lost in the transition.

 The Rumour Mill

-Research on organisational change confirms that rumours surge in conditions of ambiguity and uncertainty — the exact conditions that reorgs create.
-Rumours fill the information vacuum when formal communication is absent or delayed, and they consistently skew negative.
-For managers, the antidote is not perfect information — it is early, honest communication that acknowledges what is known and what is not yet decided.
+Research confirms rumours surge in ambiguity — the exact conditions reorgs create.
+They fill the information vacuum when formal communication is absent and consistently skew negative.
+The antidote is not perfect information — it is early, honest communication that acknowledges what is known and what is not yet decided.

-Free-Electrons are particularly vulnerable during reorgs.
-Their high autonomy and cross-functional reach depends on informal organisational relationships that a structural change can sever overnight.
-Managers who understand this will explicitly protect Free Electron operating space post-reorg, rather than assuming their productivity will persist through structural disruption.
+Free-Electrons are particularly vulnerable: their high autonomy depends on informal relationships that structural change can sever overnight.
+Managers must explicitly protect Free Electron operating space post-reorg.

-Reorgs reset social capital.
-Even strong performers with excellent reputations must re-establish trust with new stakeholders.
-This is not optional — it is the work of the first 90 days post-reorg, overlapping directly with the principles in Ninety-Day-Integration.
+Reorgs reset social capital for everyone.
+Even strong performers must re-establish trust with new stakeholders — this is the work of the first 90 days, overlapping with Ninety-Day-Integration.

 Related Concepts